HPC-NRW/advanced-git/episodes/04-undo.md

 The two commits that were on the end of `hotfix` are now dangling, or orphaned commits.
 This means they will be deleted the next time `git` performs a garbage collection.
 In other words, you’re saying that you want to throw away these commits.

 `git reset` is a simple way to undo changes that haven’t been shared with anyone else.
-It’s your go-to command when you’ve started working on a feature and find yourself thinking, “Oh crap, what am I doing?
+It’s your go-to command when you've started working on a feature and find yourself thinking, “Oh crap, what am I doing?
 I should just start over.”

 In addition to moving the current branch, you can also get `git reset` to alter the staged snapshot and/or the working directory by passing it one of the following flags: